openshift/enhancements/enhancements/machine-api/control-plane.md

 This entity is decoupled and orthogonal to the lifecycle and management of the Control Plane components that it hosts:
 - Rolling OS upgrades and config changes at the software layer are managed by the Machine Config Operator.
-- Etcd Guard that ensures a PDB to honour quorum is managed by the Machine Config Operator.
+- etcd Guard that ensures a PDB to honour quorum is managed by the Machine Config Operator.
 - Each individual Control Plane component i.e Kube API Server, Scheduler and controller manager are self hosted and managed by their operators.
-- The Cluster Etcd Operator manages certificates, report healthiness and add Etcd members as "Master" nodes join the cluster.
+- The Cluster etcd Operator manages certificates, report healthiness and add etcd members as "Master" nodes join the cluster.
 - The Kubelet is tied to the OS and therefore is managed by the Machine Config Operator.

 All of these components are expected to keep self managing themselves as the cluster shrink and expand the Control Plane compute resources.